City of Lincoln Spay/Neuter Assistance Program (SNAP) Grant

 By FieldHaven Feline Center

-In early 2005, FieldHaven Feline Rescue introduced SNAP (Spay/Neuter Assistance Program) upon being awarded a grant from the Community Foundation of Lincoln.
+In early 2005, FieldHaven Feline Rescue introduced Spay/Neuter Assistance Program (SNAP) upon being awarded a grant from the Lincoln Community Foundation.
 The purpose of the grant is to assist Lincoln residents with spaying and neutering feral and stray cats and to provide education on the importance of addressing animal overpopulation issues.

 FieldHaven’s shelter acts as a triage center, where cats can be dropped off for transportation and picked up for recovery.
 Assistance with recovery is provided on a space-available basis.
 While we encourage releasing the cats back into their familiar environment, we provide education and assistance on relocation to a safe area, such as a ranch or farm, when this is not possible.